Parks, museums, pandas and drinking in the daytime.

 Ueno Zoo, which opened in 1882, is the oldest zoo in Japan.
 What used to be an old faculty of the National Museum of History has grown into a zoo, museum and amusement park.
 It’s also home to pandas: the main reason why it’s so ridiculously popular.
 Japan doesn’t have a great reputation when it comes to animal rights, so it really is inspiring how much work has gone into providing a safe and natural environment for the animals within.

-It’s neighbour, The Museum of Nature and Science, provides an introduction to Japanese flora and fauna, complete with futuristic science centre.
-If you’re a fan of quirky museums (aka you loved the Cup NOODLE Museum in Yokohama), then you’ll enjoy the Shitamachi Museum’s colourful displays exploring what living in downtown Ueno would’ve been like for merchants of the Edo period.
+It’s neighbor, The Museum of Nature and Science, provides an introduction to Japanese flora and fauna, complete with futuristic science center.
+If you’re a fan of quirky museums (aka you loved the Cup NOODLE Museum in Yokohama), then you’ll enjoy the Shitamachi Museum’s colorful displays exploring what living in downtown Ueno would’ve been like for merchants of the Edo period.

 Running along the train tracks between Ueno and Okachimachi stations you’ll find Ameya-yokocho, a loud and lively market street that started life as a post-war black market selling objects left behind by the American military.
 It still has that underground vibe today, with cheap as chips merchandise overflowing from the 100 or so shops that line the narrow streets.